felipewind/quarkus-mutual-tls-demo/README.md

 First, I explain the concepts of https, tls and mutual tls.

-Then, I execute a few tests showing how to configure one Quarkus server and Quarkus client applications to use mutual tls.
+Then, I execute a few tests showing step by step how we configure and what are the effects when we don't configure the applications properly.

 - [Concepts](#concepts)
 - [Certificate Generation](#certificate-generation)